Generic selectors

 The smallest League One stadium at the time of writing is the home of Stevenage, known as the Lamex Stadium.
 It has a capacity of 6,722, some 200 fewer than the next smallest.

-For Luton, Plymouth, and Cardiff, who have perhaps become accustomed to much larger venues, that could certainly be an interesting experience.
+For Luton, Plymouth, and Cardiff, who have perhaps become accustomed to much larger venues, though, a trip to Stevenage could be an interesting experience and one that will remind Luton fans, in particular, of how far and quickly they have fallen over the past two years.

 What is the most unusual League One Stadium?